atgreen/cl-log4j/README.md

 (log4j:log-error "Hello World!")
 ```

+The first message logged will trigger more classes to be loaded and
+methods to be compiled (OpenLDK is a JIT compiler).
+Subsequent
+logging should be fast.

 The output may look unusual.
 There's work to be done.
 I expect things
 to improve fairly rapidly.